dlvp/InsightQA/README.md

 To help answer your Data Science question, the app looks though a database of online conversations shared by Insight (<a href="https://www.insightdatascience.com/">insightdatascience.com</a>) Alumni on a dedicated Slack channel. </br>

-When you query the app with a question, InsightQ&A search for the most similar questions that have been asked already by some Insight Fellow and retrieve the associated thread for you, hopefully helping you out with your problem.
+When you query the app with a question, InsightQ&A search for the most similar questions asked in the past by some Insight Fellow and retrieve the associated thread for you, hopefully helping you out with your problem.

 InsightQ&A also allows you to navigate the most important data science topics to search for a thread that may interest you.